TNG Movie Guest Reviews

 Just a terrible film, it started weak and ended with a whimper.
 Nothing redeeming is present here, and it's a shame that this was the final journey for such a wonderful crew.
 Even asking this film to convey the Trek 'spirit', it really doesn't but for the final scene where B4 tries to sing to be more than the he is.
 The writing was awful and is so inconsistent with this Universe it may as well not be canon.
 I think I've said enough.

-Remarkable fact: Data was originally to have died firing on warp core relays on the Scimitar bridge.
+- Remarkable fact #1: Data was originally to have died firing on warp core relays on the Scimitar bridge.
 Rick Sternbach however objected given such a poor design choice to have warp relays on the bridge.
 Yet the sensitive mechanics of a highly dangerous weapon right behind the bridge was fine???

 Rating: 0 (Cameron)